Tama Smith: Prairie Fire Pottery

-It’s not uncommon to find treasures on a beach, or in the case of the small town in North Dakota, in Beach.
+It’s not uncommon to find treasures on a beach, or in this case in the small town of Beach, North Dakota.

 Walking into Prairie Fire Pottery is a bit like wrapping up in a warm blanket.
 The warm colors pull you in, making you feel at home.
 And knowing that everything from massive serving bowls to the chalkboard art welcoming you is hand-crafted gives you a personal connection to each piece.

 “What I love about having a store is being able to meet the customers who are going to have my pottery in their lives.
-I think it’s such an honor to do that,” Smith says.
+I think it’s such an honor to be able to do that,” Smith says.

-Listening to Smith, it becomes obvious Smith wants a personal connection between her pottery and the customer who is going to take it home one day.
+Listening to Smith, it becomes obvious she wants a personal connection between her pottery and the customer who is going to make her pottery a part of their home or business.
 It goes deeper than just her three signature dots.
 She welcomes people to come and see how their pieces are made from start to finish.
 Watch as she checks on the oxygen levels of her kiln and how they affect the colors.
-Every time Smith pulls a brick out of the kiln, you can feel heat and a touch of smoke escape from the 2,400-degree flame.
-She calls herself an “old-school potter” because of this, since many potters now only use electric kilns.
+Every time Smith pulls a brick out of the kiln, you can feel the heat and see a touch of smoke escape from the 2,400-degree flames.
+She calls herself an “old-school potter” because many potters now only use electric kilns.